DGCK81LNN/DGCK81LNN/README.md

 ## Contact me / More about me

 You can reach me using the email address provided on my GitHub profile.
-Unfortunately I currently haven't post any extra information about myself in English. **To those who understand Chinese:**
+Unfortunately, I currently haven't posted any extra information about myself in English. **To those who understand Chinese:**

   * You can subscribe to [my channel on Bilibili][28] where I occasionally post videos about *Minecraft*, *Dancing